 - Shared with a few people.
-If you want to share a Dashboard or Look with a selected group of people, you can store that item in your personal space and then give access to specific users and/or specific groups.
+If you want to share a Dashboard or Look with a selected group of people, you can store that item in your personal folder and then give access to specific users and/or specific groups.

 In this case, that means that, by default, you have three Akamai applications corresponding to the folders @Janrain Demos, @Janrain Internal, and @Janrain Training.
 Keep in mind however, that a single folder can contain numerous subfolders.
 For example: